-The Dawsonville community is known in auto racing circles for its long tradition of involvement in the sport; many racing skills originally developed as a consequence of moonshine activity in the area.
+The Dawsonville community is known in racing circles for its long tradition of involvement with fast cars and moonshine; many racing drivers originally developed as a consequence of moonshine activity in the area.
 Dawsonville celebrates this every October with the yearly “Mountain Moonshine Festival”.
-The home of retired Nascar driver, Bill Elliott who won the Winston Cup championship in 1988 and was inducted into the NASCAR Hall of Fame in 2015, and his son, Chase Elliott who won the 2020 NASCAR Cup Championship and who currently races in the NASCAR Cup Series.
-The city hall has a racing theme as well.
-Following a significant racing accomplishment made by Bill or Chase Elliott, such as a win, the siren on the Dawsonville Pool Room near the city square goes off to let the town know.
+It is also the home of retired Nascar driver, Bill Elliott who won the Winston Cup championship in 1988 and was inducted into the NASCAR Hall of Fame in 2015, and his son, Chase Elliott who won the 2020 NASCAR Cup Championship and who currently races in the NASCAR Cup Series.
+The city hall is even in the same building as the Georgia Racing Hall of Fame.
+Following a race win by Bill or Chase Elliott, the siren on the Dawsonville Pool Room near the city square goes off to let the whole town know.